2022 volumes and market share for OTC Derivatives in Interest Rates reported by Clearing Houses.

 Next isolating Swaps that reference €STR, either OIS or Basis.

-- A huge pick up in October as the €STR reference replaced EONIA for Swaps
+- The first pick up in 2021Oct as the €STR reference replaced EONIA for Swaps

 GBP Swaps (Libor)

-- A very clear trend of dropping volumes in 2021
+- A clear trend of vanishing volumes as GBP Libor ended on 31Dec2021

 - Strange writing that, given how used to GBP Libor we have been for 30+ years now